DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Fragrance allergy refers to the development of allergic contact dermatitis to a fragrance chemical.
+Fragrance allergy is an allergic contact dermatitis to a fragrance chemical.

-Fragrances and perfumes can either be made from a natural extract or made artificially.
-They produce a pleasant scent or disguise the unpleasant scent of a product.
+Fragrances and perfumes can either be made from a natural extract or synthesised.
+They produce a pleasant scent or disguise the unpleasant odour of a product.

 Allergy requires prior sensitisation to the fragrance chemical.
-Further contact of the chemical with the skin causes a delayed hypersensitivity reaction (type IV) in hours to days after exposure.
+Subsequent skin contact with the chemical causes a delayed hypersensitivity reaction (type IV) in the hours to days after exposure.

 Fragrance allergy is common and is believed to affect around 1% of adults .
-Rates in children and adolescents are around 1.8% .
+Rates in children and adolescents are around 1.8%.
 Fragrance allergy is second only to nickel allergy as a cause of allergic contact dermatitis.
 However the frequency of relevant positive reactions in dermatology departments is falling due to the reduced use of oakmoss absolute as a fragrance.

 Fragrances are not limited to perfumes and cosmetics.
 They are also found in:

-Anyone who uses these products can become sensitised to them over time.
+Anyone who uses or is exposed to fragranced products can become sensitised to them over time.
 Consort allergy is well-recognised.

-Among the most common are the 15 fragrances that can be identified by patch testing with balsam of Peru (BoP), Fragrance Mix I (FM I), and Fragrance Mix II (FM II).
+Among the most common are the 15 fragrances that can be identified by patch testing with balsam of Peru, Fragrance Mix I (FM I), and Fragrance Mix II (FM II).
 Isoeugenol is the most common positive allergen in Fragrance Mix I, and hydroxyisohexyl 3‑cyclohexene carboxaldehyde (Lyral) in Fragrance Mix II.

-The clinical features of fragrance allergy are in keeping with a delayed hypersensitivity reaction.
-Dermatitis occurs where there has been direct contact with the fragrance allergen.
+Fragrance allergy presents as a dermatitis which is often in a streaky pattern where there has been direct contact with the fragrance allergen.